Grazen0/blog/posts/pac-man-emulator/building-a-z80-disassembler.md

 ## Adding instructions

-I found a really good [Z80 instructions table](https://clrhome.org/table/), which what I used to find the mnemonic and parameters for each opcode.
+I found a really good [Z80 instructions table](https://clrhome.org/table/), which I used to find the mnemonic and parameters for each opcode.
 Other than that, the process was fairly straightforward:

 ```rust
 pub fn disassemble(&mut self, mut out: impl Write) -> io::Result<()> {